 Ace & Tate, based in Amsterdam, is an eyewear retailer with an online-first focus.
 Founder Mark de Lange says “the average age of our consumer online is under 30 years of age — younger than those in-store.”
 In the past ten years, industry online eyewear sales have doubled, and Ace & Tate is keen to take advantage of the growing digital market through using innovative methods to simplify the online shopping experience.
-When Carl Brenninkmeijer was tapped to be the new Head of Growth at Ace & Tate, he saw an opportunity to acquire new online customers and increase purchase conversion through Ditto.
+When Carl Brenninkmeijer was tapped to be the new Head of Growth at Ace & Tate, he saw an opportunity to acquire new online customers and increase purchase conversion through Luna.

-Ace & Tate and other brands that have turned to Ditto have experienced an increase in the conversion rate of at least 2x and for some, as high as 5x, translating to incremental revenue and profit that pays for the investment many times over.
+Ace & Tate and other brands that have turned to Luna have experienced an increase in the conversion rate of at least 2x and for some, as high as 5x, translating to incremental revenue and profit that pays for the investment many times over.